 The trail ahead then turns north going down through a wooded section and back to the cap of the ravine.
 The final section crosses an area of slick rocks slightly before the paved path near the museum.

 The hike usually takes a couple hours to finish and gains 174 feet in elevation.
 Petroglyph Point Trail is accessible most of the year (best used from March to November), except during winter or spring when the trail may be closed due to snow.

-There’s a park entry fee of $15 from May to September, and $10 for the rest of the year.
+There’s a park entry fee higher from May to September than the rest of the year.
 Registration is required for the trail and you may register at the trailhead or the museum.

 Dogs are not allowed in the trail.
 We encourage you to wear hiking shoes and bring plenty of water.
 And finally, for your safety, never wander off along unstable cliff edges.

 From Mesa Verde National Park entrance on US Route 160, drive southwest for 19.3 miles on Mesa Top Ruins Road then turn right and follow the street for 0.7 mile.
 Turn left to the Chapin Mesa Archeological Museum parking lot.

 Season: Year round (best March to November)

 Length: 2.4 miles

 Map: Petroglyph Point Trail Profile (jpg)